nagesh-c/DESIGN-AND-IMPLEMENTATION-OF-VIDEO-PROCESSING-TECHNIQUES-FOR-DETECTING-MOVING-OBJECTS/README.md

         $cd installation
 		$chmod +x setup.sh
 		$./setup.sh
-This will install all the necessary packages
+This will install all the necessary packages.

-Then:
+To finally execute the file:

         $make makefile
 		$./background.out name-of-file